Jared Goff Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Matchup vs. Pittsburgh

-- Goff's 243 passing yards one matchup against the Steelers are 5.5 more yards than his over/under in Sunday's game.
+- In one matchup against the Steelers, Goff had 243 passing yards, 5.5 yards more than his over/under for Sunday.

-- Goff did not throw a touchdown pass in that outing against the Steelers.
+- Goff did not throw a touchdown pass in that game against the Steelers.

-- The 260.6 yards per game the Steelers are giving up through the air makes them the NFL's 15th-ranked pass defense.
+- The Steelers are allowing 260.6 passing yards per game this year, the NFL's 15th-ranked pass defense.

-- The Steelers' defense is sixth in the NFL, allowing 1.5 passing touchdowns per game.
+- At 1.5 passing TDs allowed per game, the Steelers defense is ranked sixth in the NFL.

 Recent Performances

-- Goff has thrown for 692 yards while completing 67% of his passes (75-of-112), with one touchdown and three interceptions over his last three outings (230.7 per game).
+- Goff has 692 passing yards (230.7 ypg) to lead Detroit, completing 67% of his throws and collecting one touchdown pass with three interceptions over his last three games.

 Goff's Detroit Teammates